Duane C. Spriestersbach: Private life

 Nicknamed "Sprie", Duane Caryl Spriestersbach was born on September 5, 1916, in Pine Island, MN, the son of Esther (née Stucky) and Merle Spriestersbach.
 He had two sisters, Beverly and Gretchen.
 He married Bette Rae Bartelt in 1946 and they had a son and a daughter.
 During World War II Spriestersbach was in the 13th Armored Division and was awarded a Bronze Star.
 He stayed in the United States Army Reserve after the war retiring as a lieutenant colonel.

 Spriestersbach died on April 25, 2011, at Mercy Hospital in Iowa City.

+D.C.
+Spriestersbach Dissertation Prize

+The D.C.
+Spriestersbach Dissertation Prize is an academic award established in May 1981 to recognize outstanding doctoral research at the University of Iowa.
+Each year, recipients of the prize are eligible to serve as the university’s nominees for the national Distinguished Dissertation Award, administered by the Council of Graduate Schools in partnership with University Microfilms International.

+The prize is awarded annually across rotating disciplinary areas, and currently includes a $5000 monetary award.
+These disciplinary areas include the humanities and fine arts; mathematical and physical sciences and engineering; biological and life sciences; and social sciences.
+In alignment with the categories specified by the Council of Graduate Schools, the university’s Graduate College conducts two D.C.
+Spriestersbach Prize competitions each year within the designated fields.